microsoft/accessibility-insights-action/docs/ado-extension-usage.md

 - task: accessibility-insights.prod.task.accessibility-insights@1
   displayName: Scan for accessibility issues
   inputs:
-      siteDir: '$(System.DefaultWorkingDirectory)/website/root'
+      siteDir: '$(System.DefaultWorkingDirectory)/website/root/'
-      scanUrlRelativePath: '/' # use '//' if Windows agent
+      scanUrlRelativePath: '/'
 ```

 The file server will host files inside `siteDir`.
 The action begins crawling from `http://localhost:port/scanUrlRelativePath/`.

-Generally `/` on Ubuntu and `//` on Windows are good defaults for `scanUrlRelativePath`.
 If you prefer to start crawling from a child directory, note that:

 -   the local file server can only host descendants of `siteDir`
 -   By default, the crawler only visits links prefixed with `http://localhost:port/scanUrlRelativePath/`.
 If you want to crawl links outside `scanUrlRelativePath`, provide something like `discoveryPatterns: 'http://localhost:port/[.*]'`